 You’ve come to the right place for inspiration.
 Here we share our family travel tips, personal reviews, and itineraries for global travel adventures!

-We’re the Lynn Family, aka ‘TraveLynn Family’ – Jenny (Mum), Jay (Dad), Arthur (age 11) and Ezra (age 9).
-We’re from the UK, but live in Malaysia (we moved here in 2024), and we’ve been travelling as a family to off-the-beaten track destinations ever since the boys were born.
+We’re the Lynn Family, aka ‘TraveLynn Family’ – Jenny (Mum), Jay (Dad), Arthur (age 11) and Ezra (age 10).
+We’re from the UK, but for the past 18 months, we’ve lived in Malaysia, and we’ve been travelling as a family to off-the-beaten track destinations ever since the boys were born.

 Our ‘big’ trips include: